Juan Seguin Burial Site

 - Commanded Company "A" (Cavalry,) 2nd Regiment during San Jacinto victory

-- Commanded pursuit of Mexican army remnants flowing San Jacinto battle
+- Commanded pursuit of Mexican army remnants following San Jacinto battle

 - Supported bi-lingual publishing of textbooks and helped select site for state capitol